-Research, scholarship and creative work is the foundation upon which faculty passion is built, the vehicle that engages deep student-faculty mentorships that inspire the next generation of thought leaders, and part of how DU contributes to our vision for the public good.
-Throughout the pandemic, research, scholarship and creative work remained a priority in the campus reopening plan for these reasons.
+Research, scholarship and creative work is the foundation upon which faculty passion is built, the vehicle that engages deep student-faculty mentorships that inspire the next generation of thought leaders, and a central part of how DU contributes to our vision for the public good.
+Throughout the pandemic, research, scholarship and creative work remained a priority in the campus plan for these reasons.
 Some research facilities remained open during Phase I, in alignment with the Stay At Home orders, as essential to support lifeforms, maintain specialized equipment, and conduct COVID-19 research.
 During Phase II, in alignment with Safer At Home orders, we allowed for the resumption of all research on campus for any DU employee (faculty, staff or student employee).
 To comply with Safer At Home, staggered scheduling was utilized to de-densify buildings and common workspaces.
-Through this we established methods for gathering feedback from the research community regularly and refining protocols that were effective in supporting the research community, streamlining efforts and supporting the culture of caring necessary to keep the campus community safe.
+Through this, we established methods for gathering feedback from the research community regularly and refined protocols that were effective in supporting the research community, streamlining efforts and supporting the culture of caring necessary to keep the campus community safe.

-Phase III opens research, scholarship and creative work activities up to student researchers who are not employees, driving the DU research community back to full strength on campus but in a de-densified work environment.
+Phase III opens research, scholarship and creative work activities to student researchers who are not employees, driving the DU research community back to full strength on campus in a de-densified work environment.
 The Office of Research and Sponsored Programs (ORSP) established a comprehensive Research, Scholarship and Creative Work Protocol for faculty, staff and students to follow in order to mitigate and protect against the spread of the virus.
 All individuals requesting access to the campus during any phase of campus access and support plan should refer to this protocol for detailed information.

 During Phase I and Phase II of the campus access and support plan, human subject research is limited to DU’s campus facilities, other higher education institutions, and other community-based organizations with developed safety protocols.
 The collection of bodily fluids was permitted once basic protocols for laboratory safety matured enough to provide confidence in the campus’ ability to establish and implement effective safety protocols and monitor compliance.
 In Phase III, in-home visits will resume as long as new cases of COVID-19 per day remain below 10 per 100,000 residents.
 At all times, human subjects research limits the amount of time interacting with participants in order to minimize risk.

-Human subjects that need to come to campus will follow the established visitor protocols and must coordinate scheduling with COVID-19 Access Managers in order to maintain social distancing and de-densification requirements for the facility.
+Human subjects that need to come to campus will follow the established visitor protocols and must coordinate scheduling with COVID-19 Access Managers in order to maintain social distancing and the de-densification requirements for the facility.
 Research staff are responsible for contacting participants and determining interest, sharing precautions and procedures, providing the visitor survey link and describing participants’ responsibilities for personal hygiene, face coverings and social distancing during the visit to campus.
 Participants will be required to complete the visitor symptom survey within two hours of arrival.
 Waiting rooms are closed during Phase I through IV, and participants will be escorted into DU buildings directly to laboratories to minimize exposure.

-In Phase I and II of the Campus Access and Support Plan, travel was prohibited for non-essential domestic and international University travel, which limited field research to that which satisfied the definition of essential and met three of the following criteria.
+In Phase I and II of the Campus Access and Support Plan, travel was prohibited for non-essential domestic and international locations which limited field research to that which satisfied the definition of essential and met three of the following criteria.
 Academic deans are responsible for determining what travel for research in their division met criteria for essential.

 Travel may be deemed “essential and not possible to postpone” if THREE of following from the list below is likely to occur should the travel be cancelled or significantly delayed:

-- Loss of grant funding, or failure to meet required completion deadlines
+- Loss of grant funding or failure to meet required completion deadlines

 - Failure to meet contract deliverable requirements